Health Insurance Options in Panama

 HEALTH INSURANCE OPTIONS

-Panama insurance companies require a vaccine card or a vaccine exemption letter from your doctor to get approved for health insurance in Panama.
+Panama insurance companies require a Covid vaccine card or a vaccine exemption letter from your doctor to get approved for health insurance in Panama.

 Because health insurance is so affordable in Panama, I think it is wise to get it when you can.
 With a higher deductible, you can reduce your monthly or annual premium.
 Health insurance prices will depend on your age.